Seshadri-type constants and Newton-Okounkov bodies for non-positive at infinity valuations of Hirzebruch surfaces: Newton-Okounkov bodies of non-positive at infinity valuations

 \begin{definition} Let $\nu$ be a exceptional curve valuation of $\mathbb{F}_\delta$ and $D$ a big divisor on $\mathbb{F}_\delta$.
 The valuation $\nu$ is \emph{minimal with respect to $D$} whenever its first component $\nu_r$ is minimal with respect to $D$.
 The valuation $\nu$ is called \emph{special} (respectively, \emph{non-special}) when its first component $\nu_r$ is a special (respectively, non-special) divisorial valuation of $\mathbb{F}_\delta$.
 Analogously, $\nu$ is \emph{non-positive at infinity} whenever $\nu_r$ is non-positive at infinity. \end{definition}

 Newton-Okounkov bodies are non-empty convex and compact objects attached to flags and give very interesting geometric information \cite{LazMus,KavKho,BouKurMacSze}.
-The goal of this section is to explicitly compute the Newton-Okounkov bodies $\Delta_{\nu_{E_\bullet}}(D^*)$, where $E_\bullet$ is a flag as in \eqref{Equ_FlagExceptionaldivisor} corresponding to a non-positive at infinity exceptional curve valuation $\nu_{E_\bullet}$ and $D^*$ is the pull-back on $Z$ of a generic big divisor $D$ on $\mathbb{F}_\delta$; here generic means that $p$, the first blown-up point in the sequence (\ref{Eq_sequencepointblowingups}), does not belong to the support of $D$.
+The goal of this section is to explicitly compute the Newton-Okounkov bodies $\Delta_{\nu_{E_\bullet}}(D^*)$, where $E_\bullet$ is a flag as in \eqref{Equ_FlagExceptionaldivisor} corresponding to a non-positive at infinity exceptional curve valuation $\nu_{E_\bullet}$ and $D^*$ is the pull-back on $Z$ of a big divisor $D$ on $\mathbb{F}_\delta$.
 We start by defining the Newton-Okounkov body in our case. \begin{definition} Let $\nu$ be an exceptional curve valuation of $\mathbb{F}_\delta$ and $D$ a big divisor on $\mathbb{F}_\delta$.
 The \emph{Newton-Okounkov body of $D$ with respect to $\nu$} is defined as

 where the upper line means the closed convex hull in $\mathbb{R}^2$. \end{definition} Notice that, if $E_\bullet$ is a flag as in (\ref{Equ_FlagExceptionaldivisor}) and $\nu=\nu_{E_\bullet}$, then $\Delta_{\nu}(D)=\Delta_{\nu_{E_\bullet}}(D^*)$.
 Moreover, the Newton-Okounkov body is a polygon (see \cite{KurLozMac}) and